-- 1. Pull out the dipstick. - 2.
+1. Pull out the dipstick.

 Using a long-neck funnel, add enough fluid at the dipstick hole to bring it to the proper level.

-It doesn't take much fluid, generally less than one pint (0.5 L).
-Don't overfill.
+It does not take much fluid, generally less than one pint (0.5 L).
+Do not overfill.